Red Bull brings wrong rear wing to Las Vegas in mistake that could stall Verstappen's title chances | TSN

 The problem?

-Red Bull apparently brought the wrong rear wing to Las Vegas and GPS data showed its two cars to be significantly slower on the straights than both McLaren and Mercedes, which led both practice sessions with Lewis Hamilton.
-Red Bull said it doesn't have a replacement rear wing in Las Vegas to fix the issue and little chance of getting two flown in from England in time.
+Red Bull apparently made an incorrect adjustment to the rear wing of its car at Las Vegas and GPS data showed its two cars to be significantly slower on the straights than both McLaren and Mercedes, which led both practice sessions with Lewis Hamilton.
+The Red Bull rear wing is adjustable and was set to give the team more straight-line speed.
+While that worked, it compromised other aspects of the car.

+The team believes the issue has been resolved ahead of Friday night practice and qualifying.

 Verstappen, however, proved two weeks ago in Brazil that adversity is nothing he can't overcome.
 He started 17th on a wet and rainy circuit and still managed to win his first race since June by nearly 20 seconds.